Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman-compose up -d

-Other Useful Commands and Tips
+Additional Useful Commands and Tips

-Cleanup Unused Images & Containers
+Cleaning Up Unused Images and Containers

 podman system prune -a

-Shell Completion (bash/zsh)
+Enabling Command Completion (bash/zsh)

 sudo apt install podman-docker

-7. Migrating from Docker to Podman
+7. Migration Guide: From Docker to Podman

-Why Migration to Podman Is Trending
+Why Migration to Podman Is Gaining Attention

-Command Compatibility: Docker vs. Podman
+Command Compatibility Between Docker and Podman

 DockerPodman